 last half-dozen years or so; titles published prior to that are likely only to have sales recorded since then.
 Sales figures do not include ebooks, sales to libraries, sales through

-supermarkets, purchases by wholesalers such as Ingram, sales of used books, Fulfillment by Amazon (FBA) sales, pre-orders—orders for a book before the book is released.
+supermarkets, purchases by wholesalers such as Ingram, sales of used books, Fulfilment by Amazon (FBA) sales, and pre-orders (orders for a book before the book is released).
 Overall, it is reckoned

-make up numbers any more.
-Shops buy on sales track records, on the author’s previous sales figures, which take them a few seconds to look up.
+make up numbers anymore.
+Shops buy on sales track records and on the author’s previous sales figures, which takes them just a few seconds to look up.